Warren Wilson College Receives Grant For Indigenous Stewardship

 “I don’t want this to be somebody’s project,” Kusujiarti said.
 “Ownership — that is also colonial.
 We cannot own it if everybody doesn’t own it.
 I do not want to create a sense of individualistic ownership, it should be shared.”

 Indigenous stewardship projects do not end here.
-Professor of Archaeology Scotti Norman explains that the Work College Consortium Grant is only the beginning, with hopes that it will get the ball rolling for WWC to be rewarded with future grants.
+Professor of Archaeology Norman explains that the Work College Consortium Grant is only the beginning, with hopes that it will get the ball rolling for WWC to be rewarded with future grants.

 “This is a small grant in the scheme of things, but we’re hoping it’s like the seed grant for larger grants and also for many more activities,” Norman said.
 “It would be great if we could have a pillar dedicated to traditional ecological knowledge, right?
 So, things like that, where we’re kind of starting to infiltrate all this stuff across campus.”